Building GrapheneOS

 m otatools-package

-The factory images and update package will be in out/release-raven-BUILD_NUMBER
+The factory images and update package will be in releases/BUILD_NUMBER/release-raven-BUILD_NUMBER

 .
 The update zip performs a full OS installation so it can be used to update from any previous version.
 More efficient incremental updates are used for official over-the-air GrapheneOS updates and can be generated by keeping around past signed target_files